esp8266/Arduino/libraries/ESP8266WiFiMesh/README.md

 The library has been tested and works with Arduino core for ESP8266 version 2.3.0 (with default lwIP) and 2.4.2 or higher (with lwIP 1.4 and lwIP2).

+**Note:** This mesh library has been rewritten for core release 2.4.2.
+The old method signatures have been retained for compatibility purposes, but will be removed in core release 2.5.0.
+If you are still using these old method signatures please consider migrating to the new API shown in the `ESP8266WiFiMesh.h` source file.

 Usage
 -----